your ultimate smoke detectors GUIDE

 Now quiz your friends about this today.
 Be that smoke alarm expert within your group!

-What are the types of smoke alarms?
+What are the types of smoke detectors?

-Photoelectric smoke alarm (quoted from Wikipedia)
+Photoelectric smoke detector (quoted from Wikipedia)

-A photoelectric smoke alarm contains a source of infrared, visible, or ultraviolet light, a lens, and a photoelectric receiver.
+A photoelectric smoke detector contains a source of infrared, visible, or ultraviolet light, a lens, and a photoelectric receiver.
 In some types, the light emitted by the light source passes through the air being tested and reaches the photosensor.
 The received light intensity will be reduced due to scattering from particles of smoke, air-borne dust, or other substances; the circuitry detects the light intensity and generates an alarm if it is below a specified threshold, potentially due to smoke.

 In other types, typically chamber types, the light is not directed at the sensor, which is not illuminated in the absence of particles.
 If the air in the chamber contains particles (smoke or dust), the light is scattered and some of it reaches the sensor, triggering the alarm.

-Ionization smoke alarm (quoted from Wikipedia)
+Ionization smoke detector (quoted from Wikipedia)

-An ionization smoke alarm uses a radioisotope to ionize air.
+An ionization smoke detector uses a radioisotope to ionize air.
 If any smoke particles enter the open chamber, some of the ions will attach to the particles and not be available to carry the current in that chamber.
 An electronic circuit detects that a current difference has developed between the open and sealed chambers, and sounds the alarm.

 There are also other types of (non-smoke) alarms: